There are a few things people should know about consultations.

 Certainly this blog article sounds cynical.
-Here I am a divorce lawyer and of course I have my own opinion on things and I'm certain their are exceptions to my way of thinking and what I have witnessed . . . in fact, I am one of those exceptions.
+As a divorce lawyer, I have my own opinion on things and I'm certain there are exceptions to my way of thinking and what I have witnessed . . . in fact, I am one of those exceptions.
 Yet I see very few attorneys who are quite like me.

 You've heard the saying..."you get what you pay for", right?!
 Well, assuming for a moment that in a Rhode Island Divorce matter or any Rhode Island legal case for that matter that you have a "free" consultation that is given by a Rhode Island lawyer, what kind of advice do you think you are going to get from the attorney that is not getting paid for giving you valuable advice in the profession that is intended to put money on the table for him and his family and pay the bills.
 You can draw your own conclusions here.
 My answer is the simple one... you get what you pay for... you pay nothing . . . you get nothing.

 Another consideration is how much time the Rhode Island Divorce lawyer is giving you during this "free consultation".
 Is he or she willing to answer all your questions?
 Does the attorney provide you with clear cut answers to the questions he or she will answer or do they muddy the waters and say that there are too many "variables" to give you a definitive answer without explaining what those legal variables even are?